You probably have heard about the link attribute (NOT tag!) called “nofollow” by now.

 nofollow cripples hyperlinks so that they do not count for Google rankings.

-Now we have more of those attributes!
+Now we have more of those link attributes!
 What do they really mean though?

-It’s not what the attributes and Google actually say.
+It’s not necessarily what the attributes and Google officially say.

-The nofollow attribute was introduced in 2005 as an initiative by
+The nofollow attribute was introduced in 2005 as a search industry wide initiative by

 - Microsoft